alamine53/myhugowebsite/content/_index.md

 {{< figure class="avatar" src="/avatar.png" alt="avatar">}}

-I am a ML Engineer at the Dallas Mavericks, where I develop AI models for improving performance.
+I develop AI models for improving performance at the Dallas Mavericks.
 Prior to joining the Mavs, I worked at the International Monetary Fund, where I built crisis prediction models for risk management and contingency planning.

 I have a BA in Economics from the American University of Beirut and a MA in Applied Economics from Georgetown University.
 Previously, I was a member of Lebanon's National Team that won 5th in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) .